 Glycemic Index (GI) is a relative ranking of carbohydrate (Sugar) in foods according to how it affects blood glucose levels.
 High GI foods tend to be high in simple sugars and can cause a rapid rise in blood sugar levels immediately after consumption, further leading to a rapid rise in insulin levels with adverse effects on the health.

-Low GI ranking foods are more slowly digested, absorbed and metabolised and cause a lower and slower rise in blood glucose and, therefore insulin levels.
+Low GI ranking foods are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose and, therefore insulin levels.
 Further, as the body will digest these foods slowly, you will feel full for a long time and you would be eating fewer calories without feeling hungry.
-This means foods with lower GI are beneficial for weight loss and in decreasing the risk of cardiovascular disease, type 2 diabetes, stroke, depression, formation of gall stones, chronic kidney disease, metabolic syndrome, neural tube defects, formation of uterine fibroids, and cancer of breast, colon, prostrate, and pancreas.
+This means foods with lower GI are beneficial for weight loss and in decreasing the risk of cardiovascular disease, type 2 diabetes, stroke, depression, formation of gall stones, chronic kidney disease, metabolic syndrome, neural tube defects, formation of uterine fibroid, and cancer of breast, colon, prostate, and pancreas.